ncsu-geoforall-lab/grass-gis-on-hpc-henry2/docs/activating.md

 ## See also

-- [Available Versions](available.md) for all installed versions and available shortcuts
+- [Available Software](software.md) for all installed software
-- [available](../available) directory for detailed metadata on installed versions
+- [Available Versions](available.md) for all installed versions of GRASS GIS and available shortcuts

 Next: [Running jobs](jobs.md)